-The first impression after unpacking the Pet Feedster was its size.
-The unit is large and this is good because it holds a lot of food, but on the other hand it might use too much room if you live in a small apartment.
+The first impression after unpacking the Pet Feedster CAT was its size.
+The unit is large and this is good because it holds a lot of food, but on the other hand it might use too much space if you live in a small apartment.

 The other thing that caught my attention was its quality.
 The plastic the feeder is made from is solid ABS plastic and I can see it’s impact resistant as well.

 The assembling is simple, the unit itself comes pretty much assembled.